edubruell/ChatRbot/README.md

 If autosave is enabled the conversation is saved in a list in the R enivronment with a name in the pattern of ``convo_as0``,``convo_as1``,``convo_as2``,etc.

-You can also set the name of the object manually in the **.c** argument for a new conversation or send a past conversation from an existing object in the current environment to ChatGPT:
+You can also set the name of the object manually in the **.c** argument for a new conversation or send a past conversation from an existing object in the current environment to Claude:

 ```r
 #The .c option creates a new object in the parent environment of the call